 The annular phase was visible from a narrow path that only crossed land in the northern part of South America.
-The remainder of the ~14 000 km long path ran over the South Atlantic ocean.
+The remainder of the

 The central path of the Moon's shadow started in Gyana and swept eastward across Suriname, French Guiana and just tipped the north of Brazil.
 In French Guiana, the central path also passed over ESA's launch site in Kourou, where the annular phase lasted over 5 minutes.

 Greatest eclipse occured at 11:40:11 UT over the South Atlantic ocean, with the annular phase lasting 7 minutes 9 seconds and the Sun 66° above the horizon.

 Outside the central path, a partial eclipse was visible from South America, the eastern Caribbean, western and southern Africa and Antarctica.

 |09:53:00||Cayenne (French Guiana)||5m 42s|

 A live webcast from the eclipse at the launch site in Kourou was provided by SEMs - a collaboration of the Physics department and the Computer Science department at the University of North Dakota.
 Dr. Timothy Young and Dr. Ronald Marsh from the University of North Dakota, Grand Forks ND, USA, were on site and their website with the live webcast is at http://sems.und.edu/frg.html (see also the related links on the right-hand side).
 Note: for viewing their webcast, please read the details under the 'Software & plugins' tab on their site.

 All eclipse predictions by Fred Espenak, NASA's GSFC.